Paolo97Gll/Raytracer.jl/README.md

 cd Raytracer.jl
 ```

-Then open julia and type the following commands to update your environment:
+Then, open julia and type the following commands to update your environment:

 ```julia
 import Pkg